codefellows-seattle-javascript-401d12/15-basic_auth/lab-steven/README.md

 ###Lab for 401 JS

 ###Overview
 This is a simple app that practices basic authorization using the bcrypt and crypto modules and bearer authentication.
+It also makes use of the AWS S3 platform for file storage with an assignment resource.

 ###Installation
 Clone this repo, then navigate to the `lab-steven` directory and run `npm i`.